Toll Brothers lifts revenue forecast as home sales, prices rise

 Continue Reading Below

+The results underscore strength in the U.S. homebuilding sector as robust demand, fueled by a stronger economy and low unemployment rates, cushions the impact of higher construction costs, labor shortages and rising interest rates.

-The company now expects full-year revenue of between $6.76 billion and $7.22 billion, compared with an earlier range of between $6.64 billion and $7.31 billion.
+Toll said it now expects full-year revenue of between $6.76 billion and $7.22 billion, compared with an earlier forecast of between $6.64 billion and $7.31 billion.

+"We believe there is room for continued growth in the new home market in the coming years," Executive Chairman Robert Toll said, adding that the company is seeing new demand from millennials starting to buy homes.

+California, where Toll typically sells higher priced homes, accounted for 16.3 percent of total home sales this quarter.
+While the California market is not as hot as it was a year ago, it is still one of Toll's stronger markets, the company said.

 Advertisement